Blown Away (1994 film): Plot

-Irish Republican Army fighter Ryan Gaerity escapes from his cell in a castle prison in Northern Ireland after turning a toilet into a bomb, killing a guard and his cellmate.
+Irish Republican Army expert bomb-maker Ryan Gaerity escapes from his cell in Castle Gleigh prison in Northern Ireland after turning a toilet into a bomb, killing a guard and his cellmate.

 One year and two months later, in Boston, Lieutenant Jimmy Dove is a veteran member of the police force's bomb squad, on the verge of retirement and helping to train newer recruits.
 Dove hides that he is really Liam McGivney, a former member of a Northern Ireland terrorist cell.
-He had been friends with Gaerity, but when Gaerity tried to set off a bomb that would have killed numerous civilians, he interceded, ending in the death of his girlfriend (Gaerity's sister) and leading to Gaerity's imprisonment.
+He had been friends with Gaerity, but when Gaerity tried to set off a bomb that would have killed numerous civilians, he interceded, ending in the death of most of the cell and his girlfriend (Gaerity's sister) and leading to Gaerity's imprisonment.
 Devastated, McGivney moved to Boston and took on a new identity, hoping to find atonement in saving others by defusing bombs.
 Only Dove's maternal uncle, retired Boston police officer Max O'Bannon, is aware of his past and encourages Dove to retire early, feeling he has done his penance.

 Gaerity sees Dove on TV and makes his way to Boston.
-He takes a job as a janitor at the police station to learn more about Dove's life and co-workers.
-Gaerity sets up bombs designed to kill the rest of the bomb squad: the first victim, Blanket, is killed by a bomb placed under a bridge on the night of Dove's wedding to his fiancee Kate.
+He takes a job as a janitor at the police station to learn more about Dove's life and co-workers and takes up residence in an abandoned casino ship in Boston Harbor.
+From there, Gaerity crafts bombs designed to kill the rest of the bomb squad: the first victim, Blanket, is killed by a bomb placed under a bridge on the night of Dove's wedding to his fiancee Kate.
 Later, at the site of a fake bomb threat, technicians Rita and Cortez are killed by an explosive hidden in their bomb disposal robot.
 Dove receives a call from Gaerity and realizes that Kate and his stepdaughter Elizabeth are in danger.
 He rushes home and finds no bomb, but his dog, Boomer, has been killed.
 He explains his past to Kate and convinces her and Elizabeth to go into hiding at Max's seaside cottage.
 Gaerity's third bomb almost kills rookie technician Anthony Franklin, who has linked Dove's former life to Gaerity, but Dove rescues him, and Franklin promises Dove assistance.